sadfool1/RasperryPi/README.md

 # RasperryPi
-Moving dot
+Computational Thinking Module in NTU

-Assignment for Computational Thinking (NTU)
+Assignments for Computational Thinking (NTU)
 Dot is bounded by red red lines and end goal in green dot.